diefenbach/django-lfs/docs/user/howtos/index.rst

 How-tos
 =======

-Here you will find some how-tos for developers.
+Here you will find some how-tos for users.

 .. toctree::
    :maxdepth: 1